-Clean Up Cardiff is a brand new project which sees enthusiastic volunteers help with litter picks, river clean-ups, beach clean-ups and initiatives that look to reduce plastic in the community and beyond.
-Litter picking events take place every Wednesday afternoon at different locations in Cardiff, with some further afield beach clean-ups throughout the year.
+Clean Up Cardiff is a project which sees enthusiastic volunteers help with litter picks, river clean-ups, beach clean-ups and initiatives that look to reduce plastic in the community and beyond.
+Litter picking events take place every Wednesday afternoon at different locations in and around Cardiff, with some further afield beach clean-ups throughout the year.

 Our Global Gardens partnership project is about coming together to celebrate ecological and cultural diversity.
 Weekly organic gardening sessions at the Global Gardens allotment site in Heath and a monthly supper at the Embassy Café aim to support those seeking sanctuary, including refugees and asylum seekers.

-Set up by a Medic Undergraduate student in 2015, our Waste Not Want Not volunteering project sees students help redistribute foodstuffs from the Students’ Union and University catering outlets to local homelessness charities.
+Set up by a Medic Undergraduate student in 2015, our Waste Not Want Not volunteering project sees students help redistribute foodstuffs from local food outlets to local homelessness charities.
 Volunteers also help out with the Cathays Community Fridge project based at Cathays Community Centre - a community fridge where surplus food is shared freely between people in the community.
 Foodstuffs are donated by local businesses and individuals and our volunteers help with collections, monitoring or spreading the word.
 Both these initiatives help greatly to the local reduction of food waste.